Milton's Secret: Production

 Donald Sutherland signed on to the cast on 23 July 2015.
-On October 8, 2015, Michelle Rodriguez joined the cast, stating that she will star in a Canadian drama film, after the release of Furious 7.
-This is Donald Sutherland's first film in leading role in nearly a decade.
-The role of Grandpa Howard originally belonged to Peter Fonda.
+Peter Fonda was originally cast in the role of Grandpa Howard.
+On October 8, 2015, Michelle Rodriguez joined the cast, stating that she would star in a Canadian drama film, after the release of Furious 7.
+This was Donald Sutherland's first film in leading role in nearly a decade.

 Filming locations included Vancouver, British Columbia; Hamilton and Brampton, Ontario, Canada.
+The film was partially financed via crowdfunding.

 Release

 Momentum Pictures released the film.
-This is Donald's second project with Momentum, the first being a collaboration with his son, Kiefer Sutherland, the drama-Western, Forsaken.
+This is Sutherland's second project with Momentum, the first being a collaboration with his son, Kiefer Sutherland, the drama-Western, Forsaken.
 The first trailer and poster for the film was announced on August 8, 2016, with the tagline: "Be here.
 Now."

 The film had its world premiere at the Vancouver International Film Festival on September 30, 2016.

 Reception

 On Rotten Tomatoes the film has an approval rating of 38% based on reviews from 13 critics.
 On Metacritic the film has a score of 37% based on reviews from 6 critics, indicating "generally unfavorable reviews".

+On IMDb, the film has a rating of 6 out of 10 stars based on 1,194 reviews (as of June 18, 2025).